Catalan pro-secession parties push for changes to region's debt

 The motion presented to Catalonia's parliament did not detail what proportion of the region's borrowings could be affected, though it suggested that bank debt held by domestic creditors would be targeted.

-"The future government will establish a calender of meetings with the heads of resident banks to study the possibility of renegotiating interest payments for social ends," the amendment said.
+"The future government will establish a calendar of meetings with the heads of resident banks to study the possibility of renegotiating interest payments for social ends," the amendment said.

 Catalonia has yet to fully form a government after the September election, amid wrangling within the pro-independence camp on who will act as premier in the region.